-In Section 4 we described an image selection method that reduces the list of candidate images for texturing by a factor of 10.
-In this section we go one step further to choose a subset of the above candidates in order to further reduce visual artifacts and discontinuities across textured surfaces.
-Specifically, in Section 6.1, we refine the tilebased texturing approach from Section 4, with an added caching mechanism to reduce image boundaries.
-This method is general and works well given arbitrary camera poses and surfaces, whether large planar surfaces or small geometric interior features.
-For special cases where images have consistently perpendicular viewing angles to the surfaces under consideration, such as walls, it is possible to develop an alternative method in Section 6.2 to further reduce visual artifacts.
-Both of these approaches are followed by a blending step in order to produce final textures for each surface, as shown in Figure 1.
+In Section 4 we described an image selection method, that when used to create a texture, resulted in many visible discontinuities.
+In Section 6.1, we will refine that approach with an added caching mechanism to improve texture continuity.
+This method works well for all arbitrary camera poses and surfaces.
+However, for cases where images have consistently perpendicular viewing angles to surfaces under consideration, such as walls, we develop an alternative method in Section 6.2 which further reduces visual artifacts.
+Both of these approaches are then combined with an exposure compensation and blending scheme in order to produce final textures for each surface.